 Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise.

 How does wine mock?
 How does strong drink rage?
-How do they deceive men?
-Solomon used powerful figures of speech to warn against excessive drinking and drunkenness.
+How do wine and strong drink deceive men?
+They cause people to do things they would otherwise not do.
+Solomon used these powerful figures of speech to warn against excessive drinking and drunkenness.

 To be wise, you must be careful with anything that can shame you or enflame passions.
 If you arrogantly presume you can handle alcohol without discipline or limits, you are a fool.
 Kings, prophets, and preachers are extra careful (Pr 31:4-5; Is 28:7-8; I Tim 5:23).